phil-blain/CICE-Consortium-CICE-wiki/IN-DEVELOPMENT:-INPUT-DATA.md

             iced_gx3_v5.nc
 ```

-## Naming standards
+# Naming standards
-New forcing datasets must have a new directory under the grid directory they are designated for.

 File names must be unique from any other files in the archive.
 The grid name should be included in the file name.

+New grid files or initial condition files for an existing dataset will be added to the existing grid and initial condition tar files.
+As stated above, new files added must have unique file names from those already included in the repository.

+Existing forcing datasets will be updated only if there are errors found in the existing data.
+New forcing datasets will be added as an entirely new tar file with a new directory under the grid directory with which they are used.